jjprevite/learning/thinkful.md

 ## Progress

+#### December 16th, 2017
+- started the "Learn React" section on Thinkful.
+Finished "Primer on ES6".

 #### December 14th, 2017
 - big milestone, led a workshop on call forwarding with Node, Express and Twilio: bit.ly/call-fwding-tutorial
 - it was awesome, I was able to use my teaching skills + coding skills to share knowledge and teach others!
 I think I found my true calling.